Freedom of Information Act

 District 401's Freedom of Information Officer

-Superintendent of Schools Dr. Nicolas Wade serves as District 401's Freedom of Information officer.
+Superintendent of Schools Dr. Leah Gauthier serves as District 401's Freedom of Information officer.
 He assumes all the duties and powers of that office as provided under FOIA (5 ILCS 140/3.5) and under District Policy 2:250.

 The Freedom of Information officer receives FOIA requests submitted to the District, and he ensures that requests are handled in a timely fashion.
 He issues responses under the Act, and he completes a mandatory annual FOIA training program.